ISO 3166-1: Coding

 The codes are chosen, according to the ISO 3166/MA, "to reflect the significant, unique component of the country name in order to allow a visual association between country name and country code".
 For this reason, common components of country names like "Republic", "Kingdom", "United", "Federal" or "Democratic" are normally not used for deriving the code elements.
 As a consequence, for example, the United Kingdom is officially assigned the alpha-2 code GB rather than UK, based on its official name "United Kingdom of Great Britain and Northern Ireland" (although UK is reserved on the request of the United Kingdom).
+The rule is not watertight: the United States of America is still assigned the US code for example.
 Some codes are chosen based on the native names of the countries.
 For example, Germany is assigned the alpha-2 code DE, based on its native name "Deutschland".

 Codes

 The complete ISO 3166-1 list of countries and their assigned codes, listed in alphabetical order by the country's English short name used by the ISO 3166/MA:

 Each country's alpha-2 code is linked to more information about the assignment of its code elements.